-- Factors Impacting the Products and/or Services: - Production time for braille and large print texts is lengthy. - •Braille transcribers become booked early in the year, so availability can be limited. - •Determination of course schedule for students for the next school year often occurs too late to ensure textbooks in adapted format are available for the start of the next year. - •New students move into school systems on short notice and textbooks are not available in adapted format. - •New copyrights of textbooks are adopted annually which means new books must be produced regularly. - •Old copyrights with out-of-date information are used by school systems; vendors will not produce texts that are more than 5 years old. - •Graphics fill the pages of print textbooks and are difficult, and in some cases impossible, to reproduce in alternative formats. - •School systems cannot always provide clean copies of books for use in production. - •Braille production requires 2 copies of each textbook which some school systems are unable to provide because they can only purchase one print book per student. - •New Standards of Learning correlated textbooks and test preparation materials are being used by school systems, which increases the number of requests. - Anticipated Changes to the Products and/or Services - Literary texts will be available in electronic format within the next 5 years, which will ease the translation and production process and reduce transcription costs. - •Electronic format will improve the quality of adapted materials - •The cost of production materials, paper in particular, rises annually. - The number of books requested annually is on the rise. - •More Braille transcribers are needed to meet the demand until electronic formats become a reality. - •More graphics will be producible by computer. - •Technology advances will improve capability but require financial investments. - •More staff will be needed to support the production operations due to increased demand for textbooks - The Department of Education is partnering with George Mason University to develop a system of producing alternative textbooks that will improve efficiency. - DBVI has partnered with the Department of Correctional Enterprises in producing large print textbooks.
-We expect to expand this partnership and hope that DCE will be an integral partner in the new alternate textbook system in Virginia. - Listing of Products and/or Services - $\circ \ \ \text{Production of braille and large print textbooks Print textbooks are transcribed into Braille and copied to large print textbooks are transcribed into Braille and copied to large print textbooks.}$
+- Factors Impacting the Products and/or Services: - Production time for Braille texts is lengthy. - •Braille transcribers establish contracts early spring for the next school year, so availability can be limited depending upon when LEAs order textbooks. - •Determination of course schedules for students for the next school year often occurs too late to ensure textbooks in adapted format are available for the start of the next year. - •New students move into school systems on short notice and textbooks are not available in adapted format. - •New copyrights of textbooks are adopted annually which means new books must be produced regularly. - •Old copyrights with out-of-date information are used by school systems; vendors will not produce texts that are more than 5 years old. - •Graphics fill the pages of print textbooks and are difficult, and in some cases impossible, to reproduce in alternative formats. - •School systems cannot always provide clean copies of books for use in production. - •Braille production requires 2 print copies of each textbook, which some school systems are unable to provide because they can only purchase one print book per student. - •New Standards of Learning correlated textbooks and test preparation materials are being used by school systems, which increases the number of requests. - Anticipated Changes to the Products and/or Services - Literary texts will be available in usable electronic format within the next 5 years, which will ease the translation and production process and reduce transcription costs. - •Electronic format will improve the quality of adapted materials - •The cost of production materials, and paper in particular, rises annually. - •The number of books requested annually is on the rise - •More Braille transcribers are needed to meet the demand until electronic formats become a reality. - •More graphics will be producible by computer. - •Technology advances will improve capability but require financial investments. - •More staff will be needed to support the production operations due to increased demand for textbooks - Listing of Products and/or Services - Production of braille and large print textbooks Print textbooks are transcribed into Braille and copied to large print upon receipt of orders from teachers of the vision impaired who work in Virginia's school divisions. - Adapted textbook inventory The LRC maintains an inventory of all textbooks that have been transcribed into Braille and copied to large print.
+Textbooks are redistributed annually to school divisions for use by blind and vision impaired students - Purchase of available braille and large print textbooks The LRC purchases Braille textbooks from national transcribing agencies if they have been previously transcribed or if LRC staff are unable to produce the Braille transcription in time for the school year.

-- upon receipt of orders from teachers of the vision impaired who work in Virginia's school divisions. - o Adapted textbook inventory The LRC maintains an inventory of all textbooks that have been transcribed into Braille and copied to large print.
-Textbooks are redistributed annually to school divisions for use by blind and vision - o Purchase of available braille and large print textbooks The LRC purchases Braille textbooks from national transcribing agencies if they have been previously transcribed or if LRC staff are unable to produce the Braille transcription in time for the school year - o Loan of Braille and large print textbooks to Virginia's school divisions Braille and large print textbooks are loaned to school divisions statewide, free of charge, for use by the blind and vision impaired students in their schools. - o Information and referral The LRC receives frequent calls from parents, teachers, and citizens looking for information on other services, asking for guidance and direction and requesting consultation regarding access to information and appropriateness of materials in adaptive formats. - o Consultation with teachers, parents, school administrators Classroom teachers and special education teachers, as well as parents and school administrators call in seeking guidance and direction with regard to access to information, materials, resources, and educational programming.
+- Loan of Braille and large print textbooks to Virginia's school divisions Braille and large print textbooks are loaned to school divisions statewide, free of charge, for use by the blind and vision impaired students in their schools. - o Information and referral The LRC receives frequent calls from parents, teachers, and citizens looking for information on other services, asking for guidance and direction and requesting consultation regarding access to information and appropriateness of materials in adaptive formats. - Consultation with teachers, parents, school administrators Classroom teachers and special education teachers, as well as parents and school administrators call in seeking guidance and direction with regard to access to information, materials, resources, and educational programming.